 House of Hope provides assistance to Martin County residents in need.
 All House of Hope services are nested within Project HOPE (Helping Others Progress through Empowerment), ensuring that all people seeking help receive some level of case management.
 The services include:

-Each person’s frequency and level of service is determined case-by-case, and eligibility varies for each program.
-Appointments are necessary for some Project HOPE assistance, but Martin County residents can walk in and receive food and clothing assistance at the House of Hope location nearest them (Stuart, Hobe Sound, Indiantown and Jensen Beach).
+Each person’s frequency and level of service are determined case-by-case, and eligibility varies for each program.
+Appointments are necessary for some Project HOPE assistance, but Martin County residents can walk in and receive food and clothing assistance at the House of Hope location nearest them (Stuart, Hobe Sound, Indiantown, and Jensen Beach).

 To make an appointment or ask questions, please call (772) 286-4673 during normal business hours.

-The House of Hope’s Client Choice food pantries are the leading source of food for the food insecure residents in Martin County.
-With answers to a few simple questions, people can receive a supply of nutritionally balanced groceries, including canned and dry goods, bread and pastries, fresh produce and meat, dairy products, beverages and deli products.
+The House of Hope’s Client Choice food pantries is the leading source of food for the food insecure residents in Martin County.
+With answers to a few simple questions, people can receive a supply of nutritionally balanced groceries, including canned and dry goods, bread and pastries, fresh produce and meat, dairy products, beverages, and deli products.
 Click for more information.